flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

 - ATIS/ATC Source:
     - Choose which Online ATC service should be used for ATIS and ATC.
 - METAR Source:
-    - Choose which weather data provider should be used (MCDU only - does not change sim weather).
+    - Choose which weather data provider should be used (Aircraft only - does not change sim weather).
     - MeteoBlue is the weather service the sim uses as well.
 - TAF Source:
     - Choose which Terminal Area Forecast (TAF) service should be used.